 Let’s look at what the numbers say.

-The data gathered from our pool of over a million companies in tech & innovation provides valuable insights, and can help predict future trends and support a better understanding of the market.
+The data gathered from our pool of over 3 million companies in tech & innovation provides valuable insights, and can help predict future trends and support a better understanding of the market.

 The DR market is still in the early development phase, especially in the EU, where regulations restrict the growth.
 However, it’s only going to increase in popularity as we go foreward.